 Origin of Nanodentistry

 At the turn of the 21st century, the term nanodentistry was coined by R.A.
 Freitas Jr. In his work, Freitas Jr. outlined how nanorobots may be used in the regeneration of dentition and orthodontics.
 Additionally, he outlined his vision for the use of nanobots and nanomaterials to create dental products such as dentifrices and futuristic dentifrobots.
-Therapeutic interventions in the field of nanodentistry, according to this vision, would include nano-surgery, nanodrugs, and a plethora other nanomaterials that would profoundly impact the field of clinical dentistry to significantly alter our contemporary views and understanding.
+Therapeutic interventions in the field of nanodentistry, according to this vision, would include nano-surgery, nanodrugs, and a plethora of other nanomaterials that would profoundly impact the field of clinical dentistry to significantly alter our contemporary views and understanding.

 Nanomaterials in Dentistry